christophstrasen/WorldObserver/docs/guides/derived_streams.md

 ## 1) What “multi-family” means (in practice)

-A normal base stream emits one family:
+A normal base observation stream emits one family:
 - squares: `observation.square`
 - zombies: `observation.zombie`